Persian Paradises or the Art of Persian Miniature

 مینیاتور فارسی

-Shirin at bath by Claudine Gillot
+Shirin in the bath by Claudine Gillot

 As early as the 11th century in Persia, miniatures described heroes of epic literature and poetry.
 Persian miniature experienced a turning point with the invasion of Mongols and during the Timourid period (12th/ 16th century).
 This Chinese influence appeared in the drawing and material.